marbug/courses-udemy-docker/container-lifetime-and-persistent-data/README.md

 "immutable infrastructure": only redeploy containers, never change.
 But what about databases or unique data?

 Docker gives us features to ensure these "separation of concerns".
+This is known as "persistent data".

 Two ways: Volumes and Bind Mounts.